pulumi/terraform-provider-random/docs/resources/password.md

 page_title: "random_password Resource - terraform-provider-random"
 subcategory: ""
 description: |-
   Identical to random_string string.html with the exception that the result is treated as sensitive and, thus, not displayed in console output.
-Read more about sensitive data handling in the Terraform documentation https://www.terraform.io/docs/language/state/sensitive-data.html.
   This resource does use a cryptographic random number generator.
 ---

 # random_password (Resource)

-Identical to [random_string](string.html) with the exception that the result is treated as sensitive and, thus, _not_ displayed in console output.
-Read more about sensitive data handling in the [Terraform documentation](https://www.terraform.io/docs/language/state/sensitive-data.html).
+Identical to random_string with the exception that the result is treated as sensitive and, thus, _not_ displayed in console output.

 This resource *does* use a cryptographic random number generator.